Skip to content

 Key Takeaway: Claude Code is a CLI tool (claude command) that brings AI assistance to software development through file operations and command execution.

 Why It Matters: Traditional AI assistants require copying code between browser and editor.
 Claude Code works directly in your codebase - it reads files, makes changes, runs tests, and commits results.
-This eliminates context switching and enables true AI-assisted development workflows when handling boilerplate, refactoring, and test generation.
+This eliminates context switching and enables true AI-assisted development workflows.
+Teams report measurable productivity gains on boilerplate generation, refactoring, and test writing.
+Unlike chat-based AI, Claude Code maintains full project context and executes changes atomically across multiple files.

 Example 2: Starting Interactive Session